AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/midi-dmx-or-audio-triggering.md

 ![Triggers Window with MIDI triggers](/docs/images/Triggers-Window-with-MIDI-triggers.png)

--	To delete a trigger from the mapping, select it in the list and press the rubbish bin button at the bottom.
+-	To delete a trigger from the mapping, select it in the list and press the rubbish bin button at the *bottom of the right hand column*.

--	To delete a complete mapping, select it and press the rubbish bin button at the bottom of the left hand column.
+-	To delete a complete mapping, select it and press the rubbish bin button at the *bottom of the left hand column*.

 -	The **Re-Fire At Level** action will cause the playback to be re-fired when the trigger level changes, so any LTP values in the playback will be set again.
 So for example if the playback sets